nitinram29/nitinram29/README.md

 - 👋 Hi, I’m @nitinram29
-- 👀 I’m interested in Java SE, JavaScript and C++
+- 👀 Skilled in Java, MySQL, Data Structure and Algorithm
-- 🌱 I’m currently learning J2EE, jQuery and some other stuffs...
 - 📫 How to reach me?
 Mail on nitinram2901@gmail.com

 <!---